ADesprets/TLS/README.md

 * Only the holders of the secret code will be able to make sense of the protected message

 ### Julius Caesar
-Julius Caesar uses symmetric encryption to convey messages.
-The Caesar cipher is a simple substitution cipher in which each letter of the plaintext is rotated left or right by some number of positions down the alphabet.
+Julius Caesar used symmetric encryption to convey messages.
+The Caesar cipher is a simple substitution cipher in which each letter of the plaintext is rotated left or right by some number of positions (key) down the alphabet.

 Here is a sample of encrypting the message `hello caesar` with different keys: